vision4robotics/TDA-Track/README.md

 - [2024/03] 💻 Code has been released.

 ## Abstract
 > Nighttime UAV tracking has achieved great progress by domain adaptation (DA) under low-illuminated scenarios.
 However, previous DA works are defcient in narrowing the discrepancy of temporal contexts for UAV trackers.
 To address the issue, this work proposes a prompt-driven temporal domain adaptation framework to fully utilize temporal contexts for challenging nighttime UAV tracking, i.e., TDA-Track.
-Specifcally, the proposed framework aligns the distribution of temporal contexts from different domains by training the temporal feature generator against the discriminator.
+Specifically, the proposed framework aligns the distribution of temporal contexts from different domains by training the temporal feature generator against the discriminator.
 The temporal-consistent discriminator progressively extracts shared domain-specifc features to generate coherent domain discrimination results in the time series.
 Additionally, to obtain high-quality training samples, a prompt-driven object miner is employed to precisely locate objects in unannotated nighttime videos.
 Moreover, a new benchmark for nighttime UAV tracking is constructed.
 Exhaustive evaluations of TDA-Track demonstrate remarkable performance on both public and self-constructed benchmarks.
 Real-world tests also show its practicality.
 The code and demo videos are available here.

 ## 🎞️ Video Demo
 [![TDA-Track: Prompt-Driven Temporal Domain Adaptation for Nighttime UAV Tracking](https://res.cloudinary.com/marcomontalbano/image/upload/v1713340462/video_to_markdown/images/youtube--mmLlPr3iiv4-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/mmLlPr3iiv4 "TDA-Track: Prompt-Driven Temporal Domain Adaptation for Nighttime UAV Tracking")